ScaledMarkets/dabl/java/scaledmarkets/dabl/README.md

 task A must be executed before task B if task B is “downstream” from A - that is, if A produces outputs that eventually affect inputs to B. Also, if neither A or B are downstream from the other, then they exist in distinct dependency graphs.
 Distinct graphs can be executed in parallel.
+Logical dependencies are illustrated in the figures below.

 ![Figure 7: Logical Dependency Graphs](LogicalDependencyGraph.png "Figure 6: Logical Dependency Graphs")